bigabdoul/PowerConsole/README.md

         {
             MyConsole.WriteInfo("Welcome to Mortgage Calculator!\n\n");

+            // SmartConsole ensures that only a floating-point number is entered
+            // where the decimal part (depending on the current culture) is either
-            var principal = MyConsole.GetResponse<decimal>("Principal: ",
+            // a period '.', a comma ',' or the appropriate culture-specific separator var principal = MyConsole.GetResponse<decimal>("Principal: ",
                 validationMessage: "Enter a number between 1000 and 1,000,000: ",
                 validator: input => input >= 1000M && input <= 1000000M);

+            // numeric integral data types don't have a decimal part, hence SmartConsole
+            // will ignore it if the user types such characters;
             var numPayments = MyConsole.GetResponse<short>("Number of payments: ",
                 "Please enter a whole number between 1 and 360: ", input => input >= 1 && input <= 360);

+            // plus, a single negative symbol (usually a minus sign) is allowed at the
+            // beginning of any numeric data type; this is why custom validation is
-            var rate = MyConsole.GetResponse<float>("Annual interest rate: ",
-                "The interest rate must be > 0 and <= 30.",
+            // required to enforce the constraints specification var rate = MyConsole.GetResponse<float>("Annual interest rate: ", "The interest rate must be > 0 and <= 30.",
                 input => input > 0F && input <= 30F);